adamsalter/sitemap_generator/README.md

 You can run <code>rake sitemap:refresh</code> as needed to create Sitemap files.
 This will also ping all the ['major'][sitemap_engines] search engines.
 If you want to disable all non-essential output run the rake task with <code>rake -s sitemap:refresh</code>.

-Sitemaps with many urls (100,000+) take quite a long time to generate, so if you need to refresh your Sitemaps regularly you can set the rake task up as a cron job.
-Most cron agents will only send you an email if there is output from the cron task.
+To keep your Sitemaps up-to-date, setup a cron job.
+Pass the <tt>-s</tt> option to the rake task to silence all but the most important output.
+If you're using Whenever, then your schedule would look something like:

+    # config/schedule.rb
+    every 1.day, :at => '5:00 am' do
+      rake "-s sitemap:refresh"
+    end

-Optionally, you can add the following to your <code>public/robots.txt</code> file, so that robots can find the sitemap file.
+Optionally, you can add the following to your <code>public/robots.txt</code> file, so that robots can find the sitemap file:

     Sitemap: <hostname>/sitemap_index.xml.gz